Alejogb1/job-board/blog-data/why-cant-parameters-be-updated-when-using-torchnndataparallel-to-train-on-multiple-gpus.md

 id: "why-cant-parameters-be-updated-when-using-torchnndataparallel-to-train-on-multiple-gpus"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've seen this trip up many a researcher and engineer, and honestly, it's one of those things that seems straightforward until you really get into the weeds.
 The core issue with `torch.nn.DataParallel`, and why direct parameter updates often fail when you’re working across multiple GPUs, stems from the way it handles model replication and gradient synchronization.
 I recall one particular project, a large-scale image segmentation model, where we initially tried to implement naive updates in a multi-gpu training setup.
 We ended up with a model that seemed to learn nothing, and debugging that was... instructive, to say the least.

 The fundamental problem lies in the fact that `DataParallel` replicates the entire model onto each available GPU.
 During the forward pass, each replica processes a different subset of the input data.
-After the backward pass, each GPU calculates gradients *locally*, which is crucial to understand.
+After the backward pass, each GPU calculates gradients _locally_, which is crucial to understand.
 These local gradients are not automatically synchronized to create a global gradient across all replicas.
-Instead, `DataParallel` gathers these gradients from the different replicas, averages them, and then applies the *averaged* gradient to update the *single* model instance residing on the primary (usually GPU 0) device.
+Instead, `DataParallel` gathers these gradients from the different replicas, averages them, and then applies the _averaged_ gradient to update the _single_ model instance residing on the primary (usually GPU 0) device.

-So, when we speak of updating parameters, they are only updated on the *primary model*, which then gets replicated back onto other GPUs in the next forward pass.
-The issue arises when folks try to update the gradients *directly* on the individual replicas’ parameters.
+So, when we speak of updating parameters, they are only updated on the _primary model_, which then gets replicated back onto other GPUs in the next forward pass.
+The issue arises when folks try to update the gradients _directly_ on the individual replicas’ parameters.
 These updates are localized and, because the primary model is the definitive version, they become effectively discarded in the subsequent step, leading to a loss of learning progress.
 Instead of each replica acting as a parallel worker contributing meaningfully to the overall model, it results in parallel but ultimately wasted gradient computations.
 It's like a group of artists each painting a section of a mural, but then only one person’s work actually goes into the final piece; the others’ effort is lost.

 Here's a more detailed breakdown along with some illustrative code examples: